sapphirepp/sapphirepp/doc/pages/examples/parallel-shock.md

 In astrophysical shocks, particles can be accelerated to high energies through the process of diffusive shock acceleration @cite Drury1983 @cite Kirk1994.
 This involves injecting particles at the shock with a momentum of $p_{\rm inj}$ at a rate $Q$.
-These particles originate from the thermal background plasma and propagate around the shock.P These particles may be scattered by Alvén waves travelling through the background plasma, a process we model with the help of scattering frequency $\nu$.
+These particles originate from the thermal background plasma and propagate around the shock.
+These particles may be scattered by Alvén waves travelling through the background plasma, a process we model with the help of scattering frequency $\nu$.
 In @cite Schween2025 a constant scattering frequency is assumed, i.e. it is independent of $p$ and $x$:

 $$